 Koios is a platform for collaboratively solving social problems.
-Learn how it works and how you can use it to solve big problems you care about.
+Learn how it works and how you can use it to solve the problems you care about

 Jump directly to

-Helps you to mobilize people, to motivate, organize and gather contributors, to convince decision makers, to manage teams, to start grass root movements and much more based on the ideas of Collective Intelligence.
+Helps you to mobilize people, to motivate, organize and gather contributors, to convince decision makers, run a change project and manage teams, to start grass root movements and much more based on the ideas of Collective Intelligence.

 Helps you apply the scientific method in working with a social problem.
-It helps you investigate, gather data, test hypothesis, manage references, share findings etc. with the help of crowdsourcing and citizen science.
+It helps you investigate, gather data, test hypothesis, manage references, share findings etc. with the help of crowdsourcing, evidence-based policy analysis and citizen science.

 |1 Introduction||This step helps people become aware of the problem.
 This step will help you get acquainted with the problem.
 It can be seen as a collection of introductory information.|

 |2 What is happening||This is where you try to define the problem and make a decisive problem statement that help to steer further investigation.
 What is the problem, the ideal situation, the symptoms, the things going on and what are the effects of the situation?
 How has behaviour evolved over time?
 What is the scope of the investigation?
 What are some useful indicators of the problem?|

 |3 What does it consist of||While step 1 helped give you and introduction to the problem and the previous step helped you define the problem, this step goes further and helps you get an initial understanding of the situation at hand.
 It helps you gather and organize relevant information and it prepares you for further analysis.
 Who are the stakeholders?
 How do they cooperate or compete?
 What are the group dynamics and what is the general public opinion?
 What are the systems involved and how should we understand the social fabric, the conflicts, emotions and mental models of people involved?
 How does the system adapt and why?|